Ida B. Wells Marches for the Vote

 Ida B. Wells grew up during a time when women did not have the right to vote.
 But Ida aspired for equality; she had learned from her parents to forge a life through hope and bravery, so she worked tirelessly to fight for an America that was fair to everyone regardless of race and gender.
 Her courageous activism made her one of the most influential civil rights leaders in American history.
 Here is Ida’s story with a specific spotlight on her fearless role in the Women’s March of 1913.

-Dinah Johnson is the award-winning author of many books for young readers, including H Is for Harlem, illustrated by April Harrison, which received five starred reviews and was named Kirkus Best Book of the Year, a School Library Journal Best Book of the Year, and a Horn Book Fanfare title.
+Dinah Johnson is the award-winning author of many books for young readers, including H Is for Harlem, illustrated by April Harrison, which received five starred reviews and was named a Kirkus Best Book of the Year, a School Library Journal Best Book of the Year, and a Horn Book Fanfare title.
 A professor of English at the University of South Carolina, she lives in Columbia.

 Jerry Jordan is a painter working in the style of contemporary realism.
 He counts the unsung artists of the Harlem Renaissance as his artistic role models.
 He lives in Madison, Wisconsin.
 This is his first book for young readers.